NiklasTR/treatment_induced_organoid_phenotypes/README.md

     * RNA expression data harmonization

+Issues I needed to fix
+* document the analysis workflow
+* run code with latest freetype version to perform ggrastr plots -> I add a subset of the data for local processing

 Note for contributors
 ------------
 the most up-to-date branch is "niklas".
 Please merge your contributions to this branch.